 HOW TO GIVE

-There are three ways to give: at a Sunday service, online, or by mail.
+There are three ways to give to SCC: at a Sunday service, by mail, or online.

 While you are at a Sunday service, you can drop your offering in one of the boxes found throughout the building.

 You may also mail a check to our office: 5738 Route 96, Romulus, NY 14541

 There are different options available for secure online giving, whether you give a one-time gift or set up recurring weekly or monthly giving.